Resource of the Week (as featured in Intersect)

 The article, a chapter in a book, can be downloaded at no charge by setting up a free account with www.academia.edu.

-In partnership with Ayuda through funding by DC's Office of Victim Services we are extremely proud to present this FREE training manual, workbook, and glossary available to view or download on Ayuda's resource page.
+In partnership with Ayuda through funding by DC's Office of Victim Services and Justice Grants we are extremely proud to present this FREE training manual, workbook, and glossary available to view or download on Ayuda's resource page.
 You may also access each publication below: